 If you are an existing customer, we will only contact you by email with information about products and services similar to those that were the subject of a previous sale to you.

 We will not sell or rent your personal information to third parties or share your data with third parties for marketing purposes.
 We may use third party software to send you information for marketing purposes, but such third parties will not have access to or be able to read your personal information.

 If you receive an email which claims to come from us but does not use our domain, or if you are suspicious that an email may not be approved by us, then please send a copy of the email to firstname.lastname@example.org so we can investigate.

 The security of your personal data is fundamental to the way that we do business and starts with our core infrastructure.

-We securely store your personal data on our servers located in the US.
+We securely store your personal data on our servers located in the EU and the US.

 We maintain appropriate administrative, physical, technical and organizational measures to protect your personal data received, accessed or processed by us against unauthorized or unlawful processing or accidental loss, destruction, damage or disclosure.

 As a global enterprise, we have international sites and users all over the world.
 When you give us personal data, that data may be used, processed or stored anywhere in the world, including countries outside the European Economic Area (“EEA”).
 It may also be processed by staff operating outside the EEA, who work for us or for one of our suppliers.
-We will only transfer personal information to a supplier where the supplier has provided assurances that they will provide at least the same level of privacy protection as is required by this Policy.
-We will take reasonable steps to prevent or stop such processing where we know that a supplier is using or sharing personal information in a way that is contrary to this Policy.
+We will only transfer personal information to a supplier with appropriate safeguards in place (including, where appropriate, ‘standard contractual clauses’ set down from time to time by the European Commission) and where the supplier has provided assurances that they will provide at least the same level of privacy protection as is required by this Policy and in compliance with law.
+We will take necessary steps to prevent or stop such processing where we know that a supplier is using or sharing personal information in a way that is contrary to this Policy.